Minute to Win It (Philippine game show): Last Duo Standing format

 5 duos compete in 7-8 challenges (including head-to-head and ultimate).
 In each round, the last duo who is able to complete the challenge with no one-minute timer is eliminated.
 The last two duos to remain will win ₱20,000.
 The winner of the best-of-3 series of challenges will win ₱50,000 and a chance to play for ₱1,000,000.

 On Season 2, the title was changed to Last Tandem Standing, There are changes: 4 pairs were chosen, 1 Kapamilya Studio Pair and 3 pairs of celebrities were chosen.
 No time limit on knockout matches.
 The winner on daily were reserved on Friday.
 The rest will fight their way again, another contestant added daily.
 And there is only 5 challenges with no time limit, then the last tandem standing match is applied to the winner, to take a shot at 1 million.
-Then the winner will have another chance to win 1 million, in total of 2 million Pesos.
+Then the winner will have another chance to win 1,000,000, in total of ₱2,000,000.